noahgrostefon/CNIT255_Final/README.txt

-Everyone needs to create their own Github free account.Any work that you do must be saved and then "pushed" to the master branch.
+Everyone needs to create their own Github free account.
+Any work that you do must be saved and then "pushed" to the master branch.

 Before you start making changes, you should do a "pull" request.
 This will download all of the updated files from the master branch into your branch so you can work with the most recent changes.